amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

 Custom fields can also be used for case-sensitive matching on records.
 When the inbound request table is tagged with the **compliance/request-custom-key** semantic, the values in that field will be checked against any source table that has a field tagged with the **compliance/custom-key** semantic.

-You may use more than one custom key semantic pair.
+You may use more than one custom key semantic pair by appending a sequential numeric value to each custom key pair.
 For example:

 ::